nturaga/BioconductorOnContainers/README.md

 		Hello from Docker!
 		This message shows that your installation appears to be working correctly.

+* IMPORTANT: After installing docker, be sure to pull an image which we will use in class.
+This is a pretty big 'download' so make sure to run it before the workshop starts, otherwise there will be some lag.
+Run the command,

+        $ docker pull bioconductor/release_base2:latest

+  **Getting Help**: Please email/find me if you are unable to pull this image for any reason.

 * Some familiarity with HPC infrastructure (if this is relevant to participant).